teknologi-umum/spectator/worker/README.md

 - [GRPC, this protocol used to service interact with other services](https://grpc.io/docs/languages/go/quickstart/)
 - [influxdb, time series database](https://github.com/influxdata/influxdb-client-go)

+## Development tools

+This code develop with VSCode since my neovim broken, the Go version used is 1.17.2.

 ## How to run

 ### The server